-The ability to virtualize LANs has been inherent in Ethernet switching for some time, in the form of VLANs.
+The capability to virtualize LANs has been inherent in Ethernet switching for some time, in the form of VLANs.

-Virtualized Networks are achieved by extending this concept of network separation and virtualization further.
+The creation of Virtualized Networks is achieved by extending this concept of network separation and virtualization further.
 By enforcing complete end-to-end data separation, Virtualized Networks truly enable multiple networks to share the same physical infrastructure.
-This separation can be extended across the WAN as well as the LAN, and provides different characteristics for different networks.
+This separation can be extended across the WAN as well as the LAN, and provide different characteristics for different networks.

-For example, this has been used to:
+For example, this has been used to good effect to:

-- provide separated logical networks to businesses sharing the same physical network, within multi-business environments like shopping malls, airports and multitenanted office buildings. - enable retail chains to provide shared data access for franchises. - give departments within a University campus the freedom to control and design their own LANs while still being able to share inter-building backbones. - ease the process of network integration between merged companies.
+- provide separated logical networks to businesses sharing the same physical network within multi-business environments like shopping malls, airports, and multitenanted office buildings. - enable retail chains to provide shared data access for instore-franchises, both within and between stores. - give departments within a University campus the freedom to control and design their own LANs while still being able to share inter-building backbones. - ease the process of network integration between merged companies.